openharmony/docs/en/application-dev/reference/apis/js-apis-storage-statistics.md

 getFreeSizeOfVolume(volumeUuid: string, callback:AsyncCallback&lt;number&gt;):void

 Asynchronously obtains the available space of the specified volume.
-This method uses a callback to return the result.
+This API uses a callback to return the result.

 **System capability**: SystemCapability.FileManagement.StorageService.SpatialStatistics